hyperhq/docs.hypercontainer.io/reference/podfile.md

 - `name`: identifier of the volume

-- `source`: the volume path on the host, either dir or file.
+- `source`: the volume path on the host, either directory or file.
 If absent, a new volume will be created

 - `driver`: the volume format
   - block-device-image file: `raw`, `qcow2`, the image file must contain `EXT4` fs